Aligning navigation, reuse, & process across an enterprise platform

 Analysis

 To ground the work, I led an assessment with design and engineering leads from four major product verticals.
-We mapped navigation patterns, layout behaviors, accessibility gaps, and design-system adoption challenges.
+We mapped navigation patterns, layout behaviors, visual inconsistencies, accessibility gaps, and design system adoption challenges.

 Three themes surfaced:

-• Inconsistent IA: Different teams solved the same navigation problems in different ways.
+• Inconsistent IA: Different teams solved the same navigation problems in different ways, leaving users uncertain whether they were still in the same product.

-• Implementation friction: Without shared patterns, developers spent time recreating existing solutions or working around mismatched designs.
+• Implementation friction: Without shared patterns for navigation, layout, or UI components, developers spent time recreating existing solutions or working around mismatched designs.

-The audit created alignment around a central reality: the platform needed structural coherence, not one more pattern or component.
+Our audit created alignment around what the platform actually needed—structural coherence, not one more pattern or component.

 Solutions